SysdataSpA/Docker/README.md

-For more details visit - **SDServiceGenericProtocol** to define all details of service (ex. also the local json to test it in demo mode) - **SDServiceGenericRequestProtocol** to define details about the request - **SDServiceGenericResponseProtocol** to define details about the response - **SDServiceGenericErrorProtocol** to define details about response in case of failure
+For more details visit - **SDServiceGenericProtocol** to define all details of service (ex. also the local json to test it in demo mode) - **SDServiceGenericRequestProtocol** to define details about the request - **SDServiceGenericResponsable** to define details about the response - **SDServiceGenericErrorProtocol** to define details about response in case of failure